French Muslims fear repercussions from Paris attacks

 "We don't understand what's going on ...
 This just pushes us backwards," said Ismael Snoussi, a worshipper at a mosque in Luce, the town outside Chartres where one of Friday's attackers grew up.

-Malika Chafi, who works for a non-profit organization, bristled when asked how she as a Muslim felt about the attacks.
+Malika Chafi, who works for a non-profit organisation, bristled when asked how she as a Muslim felt about the attacks.

 "For me, it doesn't make any sense to say 'as a Muslim'," she said outside the Grand Mosque.
 "I'm a voter, a consumer, a mother, someone who loves classical music.
 I'm not shocked as a Muslim, but as a citizen.